aome510/spotify-player/README.md

 ### Image

-To enable image rendering support, `spotify-player` needs to be built/installed with `image` feature (**disabled** by default).
+To enable image rendering support, `spotify_player` needs to be built/installed with `image` feature (**disabled** by default).
 To install the application with `image` feature included, run:

 ```shell
 cargo install --features image
 ```

-`spotify-player` supports rendering image in a full resolution if the application is run on either [Kitty](https://sw.kovidgoyal.net/kitty/graphics-protocol/) or [iTerm2](https://iterm2.com/documentation-images.html).
+`spotify_player` supports rendering image in a full resolution if the application is run on either [Kitty](https://sw.kovidgoyal.net/kitty/graphics-protocol/) or [iTerm2](https://iterm2.com/documentation-images.html).
 Otherwise, the image will be displayed as [block characters](https://en.wikipedia.org/wiki/Block_Elements).

-`spotify-player` also supports rendering images with `sixel` behind `sixel` feature flag, which also enables `image` feature:
+`spotify_player` also supports rendering images with `sixel` behind `sixel` feature flag, which also enables `image` feature:

 ```shell
 cargo install --features sixel